chadrem/totem/README.md

 # Totem

-Totem is a framework for writing actor model based servers using the Ruby language.
+Totem is a framework for creating Ruby projects.
-Currently it is in an experimental state, but you are welcome to play with it.
+It's like having a Rails project folder without the Rails dependency.

 Features:
 - Ruby on Rails inspired folder structure.
-- Includes Active Record and Active Support.
-- Generators for database migrations.
+- Lightweight.
 - Integrated console.
+- Uses built in Ruby features and avoids depending on gems.
 - Designed for MRI and JRuby.
+- Easily extensible through gems or directly in your project.
+- Designed for multi-threaded applications.

 ## Installation